rcfdtools/R.SAWB/README.md

 * Creates PPOI folder structures for new case studies.
 The file [.ppoi/1/ppoi.py](.ppoi/1/ppoi.py) used as template.
 * Purge last results before a new running
 * Global definitions dictionary as spi_dictionary.py
+* Validate and fix range year_min > year_max
+* Integrated script sawb.py for run all the proceses.
+SPI & AWS post-processing are integrated.

 ## Searching data from ERA5